DFE-Digital/education-benchmarking-and-insights/documentation/testing/performance-test-plans/0002_API-peak-load-test-plan.md

 high demand and critical endpoints.

 ## Objective
+Tests system behavior during expected high-traffic periods, allowing us to validate capacity and maintain performance during peak demand.

 - Ensure that the APIs remains stable without crashes or timeouts during peak usage.
-- Ensure that the APIs do not degrade significantly under peak load usage.
+- Confirm that the APIs do not degrade significantly, and maintain performance, during expected high-traffic periods.
-- Ensure that the API can handle the maximum anticipated load without failure, confirming its ability to scale appropriately under peak conditions.
+- Validate capacity during anticipated peak load.

 ## Procedure

 **Determine Capacity:**

-To calculate the number of `Virtual Users` required for Azure Load Testing based on a target throughput, use the following formula:
+Calculate the number of `Virtual Users` required for Azure Load Testing based on a target throughput.

-Number of Virtual Users = Target Throughput (requests per second) / Requests per User per Second

-- `Target Throughput` is the desired number of requests per second (RPS) you want the system to handle.
-- `Requests per User per Second` is the number of requests that each virtual user can make per second.

-To calculate the `Requests per User per Second`, use the following formula:

-Requests per User per Second = 1 / (Response Time + Think Time)

-- `Response Time` is average response time in seconds
-- `Think Time` is the user wait time in second between requests
+_NB: see previous test plans for calculation._

 **Average Load Phase:**

-For each endpoint, simulate the typical number of concurrent virtual users to mimic average load conditions over a period of 5 minutes.
+For each endpoint, simulate the typical number of concurrent virtual users to mimic peak load conditions over a period of 5 minutes.

 **Monitoring Performance:**